Skip to main content

 Wildland Fuels Specialist, Fond du Lac Band of Lake Superior Chippewa

 Paul is an alumni of UW–Stevens Point graduating in 2017 with B.S. degree in Wildland Fire Science / Forest Ecosystem Restoration, and spent two years as the Fire Effects Officer with the UWSP Fire Crew.
 Since his time at University, Paul has worked for the US Forest Service on the Great Lakes Wildland Fire Module, The Nature Conservancy as a Prescribed Fire Coordinator, and currently for the Fond du Lac Band of Lake Superior Chippewa as the Wildland Fuels Specialist.
+Paul is passionate about prescribed fire in forest ecosystems and sharing the flame with the next generation.

 Additional Resources